What is the Reasonable Person Standard in Personal Injury Law?

 Elements of Negligence:

-Four basic elements of negligence claims must be proven:
+In personal injury cases, four basic elements must be proven:

-Duty of Care: The defendant had a duty to (e.g., a driver has a duty to other road users to drive carefully).
+– Duty of Care: The defendant had a duty of care towards the victim (e.g., a driver has a duty to other road users to drive carefully).

 Causation: The breach of duty resulted in harm to the plaintiff.